 While attributes can be modified during placement (Tab to access the Properties panel), keep in mind that these will become the default settings for further placement unless the Permanent option on the Schematic – Defaults page of the Preferences dialog is enabled.
 When this option is enabled, changes made will affect only the object being placed and subsequent objects placed during the same placement session.

 Considerations during placement:

-The net label can be edited graphically, using what is known as in-place editing.
-To edit a net label string in-place, click once to select, pause for a second, then click a second time to enter edit mode.
+The net label can be edited graphically using what is known as in-place editing.
+To edit a net label string in place, click once to select, pause then click a second time to enter edit mode.

 Pause, then click a second time to enter in-place edit mode.

 The string has been selected, ready to type in a replacement string.
 The Net Label can be edited in-place.